rain0r/ampd/README.md

 ### Caveats

-* JRE 11 or higher needed
+* JRE 17 or higher needed
-* Only one mpd server supported
+* Only one mpd server supported simultaneously

 ## Screenshots